 Trees add to the aesthetics of a property.
 In a garden, trees are all the more beautiful as they appear in their natural setting.
 However, a time comes when trees have to be felled owing to disease.
 The local authorities may demand felling or cutting to be done quickly as a way of making the surroundings safe, especially if trees are near power lines or roads.
 After tree felling, remaining stumps are always an issue.
+Below is an explanation why you must remove tree stumps.
 The best way for their removal is through a tree stump grinding service.

 It is impossible to find a tree stump that enhances a garden or lawn without associated risks.
 Tree stumps are notorious trips hazards which may result in personal injury to children or adults.
 Moreover, if left in place, tree stumps could also create perfect conditions for ants to occupy, invade your lawn or possibly your house.
 Tree stumps are also an ideal home for wasps, bumble bees, and hornets.
 Further, they play host to many kinds of fungi, a few of which can actually kill off your mature trees, and indeed attack your remaining garden.
 Besides which, who wants to keep mowing grass around such unnecessary obstacles with the possibility of damaging your mower on its exposed root.